 Full disclosure: A preview copy of this game was provided by Aether Tower Studios.
 As this is a preview, I will mostly keep my comments limited to gameplay.
 That said, please note that final artwork will change and rules may change, as this is a preview of a currently unreleased game.
 Especially with Kickstarter, y’never quite know what the final product will look like.
-I plan to, should I get my hands on a production copy, re-do most of this photography (with less SAMPLE), in case you were wondering.
+I’ve since updated this with the final photography, but haven’t changed my preview too much to reflect the update.
+I had to add a couple bits.

 Another preview, this time from Aether Tower Studios.
 Currently, I don’t have a ton of lore on it (I imagine there will be more once the Kickstarter goes live on 11/15), so rather than make it up I’ll probably launch right into it.